DoctorFactorial/organico/README.md

 - Explorable inventory of available organic food products; ordered by the most recently added
 - Dashboard with lists of users items [for sale, bought, sold]
-- Social network aspect with users receiving up/down votes for [food quality, delivery]*
+- Social network aspect with users receiving up/down votes for [food quality, delivery]
-- Action mailers with Gmail and Mandrill*
+- Action mailers with Gmail and Mandrill

-* to be added

 # Development